 If you roughly draw a line from the east side of St Ives Bay at Godrevy Point in the north to the east side of Mount’s Bay at Cudden Point/Prussia Cove in the south then everything to the west is Penwith Peninsula as depicted on the map below.

-A large part of the Penwith Peninsula is designated the Penwith Heritage Coast and this stretches from St Ives in the north around to just before Mousehole in the south.
+A large part of the Penwith Peninsula is designated the Penwith Heritage Coast.
+This stretches from St Ives in the north around to just before Mousehole in the south.
 This whole stretch is famous for a natural but rugged coastline interspersed with coves, sandy beaches and the remains of Cornwall’s tin and copper mining history.

 Places to visit on the Penwith Peninsula